 The National Trust for Historic Preservation established the National Main Street Center in 1980 to assist nationwide downtown revitalization efforts.
 The Wisconsin Main Street Program is based on the Trust’s philosophy, which advocates restoration of the historic character of downtown while pursuing traditional development strategies such as:

-The Wisconsin Economic Development Corporation (WEDC) works with communities ranging from towns with populations of less than 1,000 to large neighborhoods in Milwaukee and Green Bay.
-Communities selected to participate in the Wisconsin Main Street Program initially receive five years of free, intensive technical assistance.
+The Wisconsin Economic Development Corporation (WEDC) works with communities ranging from villages with populations of less than 1,000 to large neighborhoods in Milwaukee and Green Bay.
+Communities selected to participate in the Wisconsin Main Street Program receive free, intensive technical assistance.
 The end goal is to enable participating communities to professionally manage a downtown or historic commercial district that is stable, physically attractive, competitive and visible.

-There are no quick fixes for declining downtowns/urban neighborhoods.
+There are no quick fixes for declining downtowns/historic commercial districts.
 Success is realized through the comprehensive and incremental approach of the Main Street Program.
 Four elements combine to create this well balanced program: